EternalllZM/rtd-codz/docs/source/rules.rst

 This is not a marketplace.
 You may not sell or trade your account, mods, or do anything involving a monetary transaction.

 .. warning::
-    :ref:`Selling and/or trading accounts is also against ATVI terms of service, and the ToS of other platforms such as Steam, Xbox, PSN, etc.`
+    :ref:`Selling and/or trading accounts is also against Activision Terms of Service, and the ToS of other platforms such as Steam, Xbox, PSN, etc.`

 - **No community or clan recruitments.**